tylerlong/rc-commander/README.md

 ## Support features

-This project is new, currently only 2 features are supported:
+This project is new, currently only 3 features are supported:

 1. send sms
 1. make telephony calls
+1. send fax

 ## Quick start